 Ecological Sustainability is intrinsically linked to the concept of sustainable development whereby human activity is constrained such that it does not detrimentally affect the environment.
-Ensure the SCC can adapt to future variations in climate conditions and still achieve the renewal outcomes.
+Ensure the SCC can adapt to future variations in climate conditions.

 Objective F: Embody Flexibility